-We are specialists in the supply of Posts, Poles and Timber for Retaining Walls, House Construction and Infrastructure works.
-Our stores stock a comprehensive range of rough sawn, arrised edge and TG&V finished timber, all treated to H4 or H5 for optimal durability.
+Western ITM are specialists in the supply of Posts, Poles and Timber for Retaining Walls, House Construction and Infrastructure works.
+Our 3 West Auckland stores all stock a comprehensive range of rough sawn, arrised edge and TG&V finished timber, all treated to H4 or H5 for optimal durability.
 We carry a variety of diameters and lengths in stock.
 H6 which is suited to immersion in seawater or estuarine ground is also available on request.

 Retaining Walls perform heavy and important work.
 Therefore high or complicated walls, perhaps supporting several metres of bank or above a road or driveway, must be designed and constructed by experienced contractors.
 We can put you in contact with experienced Retaining Wall private contractors who would be happy to provide free quotations for the complete supply and construction of your Retaining Wall project.